Mahi902/DocuWritePro/README.md

 ![Banner8](https://i.ibb.co/wrQG6YdN/1000039764-Photoroom.png)

 In DocuWrite Pro, we highly value your privacy.
-As a client side device, we dont connect or share your data with any external servers.
-In rare occasions we do so, we let you know through your dashboard.
+As a client side service, we don't connect or share your data with any external servers.
+In rare occasions we do let you know through your dashboard.

 <details>
 <summary><strong>Forms of Authentication</strong></summary>